-Overall employment of machinists and tool and die makers is projected to grow 7 percent from 2020 to 2030, about as fast as the average for all occupations.
-About 47,500 openings for machinists and tool and die makers are projected each year, on average, over the decade.
-Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More
+Overall employment of machinists and tool and die makers is projected to show little or no change from 2021 to 2031.
+Despitelimitedemployment growth, about 44,100 openings for machinists and tool and die makers are projected each year, on average, over the decade.
+Most of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.

 Select major to see colleges that offer it